Guide to retirement planning for medical professionals

 This limit (£1,073,100) applied to the value of all pensions you belong to, including the NHS pension (but excluding the state pension).

 Needless to say, the Lifetime Allowance has caused consternation for many in the medical industry.
-But the good news is that in March 2023, the government announced that from the 6th April 2023, the Lifetime Allowance would be removed.
-It will be fully abolished from April 2024.
+But the good news is that in April 2024, the Lifetime Allowance was abolished.

 You can find out more by speaking to a Specialist Financial Adviser from Wesleyan Financial Services.